 Compensation Committee Interlocks and Insider Participation.
-The members of the Personnel and Compensation Committee are Ronald D. Brown, William F. Buehler, William P. Greubel and Bruce M. Smith.
+The members of the Personnel and Compensation Committee are Ronald D. Brown, William F. Buehler, William P. Greubel, Mathias F. Sandoval and Bruce M. Smith.
 No member of this Committee serves as a member of a board of directors or compensation committee of any entity that has one or more executive officers serving as a member of our Board or Personnel and Compensation Committee.

-As we noted above, Bruce M. Smith served as chairman, president, chief executive officer and a director of SICO until its merger with our company in April 2009.
-Prior to the merger, SICO beneficially owned shares of our Common Stock and Class A Common Stock and we provided SICO with consulting services; office space; and group insurance coverage; and other miscellaneous services.
-Further, we shared with SICO the cost of a directors' and officers' insurance policy covering both companies through April 2009.
-SICO reimbursed us \$35,930 for our costs relating to such services through April 2009.
-Subsequent to the merger, we continue to provide office space, group insurance coverage and other miscellaneous services to Smith Investment Company LLC, in which Mr. Bruce Smith is a Chairman of the Board of Managers and Chief Executive Officer.
-Since April 2009, we have been reimbursed \$20,609 for these services.
+As we noted above, Bruce M. Smith served as chairman, president, chief executive officer and director of SICO until its merger with our company in 2009.
+Prior to the merger, SICO beneficially owned shares of our Common Stock and Class A Common Stock.
+Since 2009, Mr. Smith has been the chairman of the board of managers and chief executive officer of Smith Investment Company, LLC, an entity that holds all of the assets and liabilities of SICO (other than the shares of our company owned by SICO until the merger).
+During 2010, we provided office space, group insurance coverage and other miscellaneous services to Smith Investment Company, LLC, for which we have been reimbursed \$61,128.